 HARC has had numbers up to twenty-nine puppies, rescued from outside the Mannar fish market.
 Many puppies have serious rashes over their bodies.
 First, they must be given the Parvo vaccine because this disease is rife and a real killer.
 We do our best to give them the humane care and attention they truly deserve.

 A pariah dog, derived from the Sanskrit word ‘para’ meaning ‘outcast’ seems to have its fate decided before birth.
-Not many households want to adopt these stray mutts who sadly feed on garbage and scraps they can find.We would like to change this mindset and educate communities of the benefits of having a pet mutt or moggy who will be a loyal mate for life, a pet that provides unconditional love that no human can offer.
+Not many households want to adopt these stray dogs who sadly feed on garbage and scraps they can find.We would like to change this mindset and educate communities of the benefits of having a pet stray dog or cat who will be a loyal mate for life, a pet that provides unconditional love that no human can offer.

-We encourage our supporters to adopt a mutt or moggy if you live in Sri Lanka or sponsor a donkey that is part of our Donkey Assisted Therapy program.Their lives are just as important as the pedigreed animals sought by many households in developed countries.
+We encourage our supporters to adopt a stray dog or cat if you live in Sri Lanka or sponsor a donkey that is part of our Donkey Assisted Therapy program.Their lives are just as important as the pedigreed animals sought by many households.

 Bridging Lanka’s sterilisation and rabies vaccination program aims to reduce the excessive numbers of aggressive street dogs, reduce dog bites and safeguard against human-contracted rabies.
 The goal is a rabies-free Mannar District and a controlled dog population – starting on Mannar Island.